huy-nguyen/restaurant-menu-builder/README.md

 - Whether or not the item is undercooked.
 Sometimes food can contain foodstuffs that are undercooked, like a medium­rare steak, which restaurants must report by law.

+The user interface:

+- The left panel is used to edit menu items.

+    - Click on each menu item to toggle that item's inclusion in the menu.

+    - Click "Delete" to remove that item from the database.

+    - Fill in the form at the top to add new items.

+- The right panel is a live preview of the menu.

 ## Build

 - On the command line, `cd` to the project directory